OmiSoftNet/web3-crypto-lottery/README.md

   <p>Basic Package maintenance is free, and NoFee Package maintenance costs $2,000 per year.</p>
 </details>

+## Summary

+Building a successful product is always an investment of a lot of time and personal focus.
+Not to mention financial investments.

+If you're serious and ready to play the long game, we can be your technology partner along the way.

 ## Other Package Solutions

 - [Crypto Lottery](https://omisoft.net/demo/crypto-lottery/)